Climate change and food security in Africa: Impact of climate change on animal health

 Additionally, there is a positive association between extreme weather events like droughts and El Niño/southern oscillation (ENSO) patterns and the incidence of infectious diseases in animals has been observed, like Rift Valley fever in East Africa.
-While vector-born and waterborne diseases are of great concern, the frequency of gastrointestinal infections will likely rise.
+While vector-borne and waterborne diseases are of great concern, the frequency of gastrointestinal infections will likely rise.
 Climate change also increases the risk of avian influenza virus outbreaks as wild migratory waterfowl (the natural reservoirs for most AIVs) travel long distances along different pathways for migration.
 Environmental factors influence the behavior and migration of the waterfowl, resulting in shifts in the timing and path of movement, shifts in expansion, shifts in distribution, and increasing the length of the breeding season.
 The change in the behaviors and migration patterns of waterfowls provides more opportunities for disease transmission between species and viral rearrangement, leading to antigenic variation and the emergence of new strains.

 In addition to an increase in infectious diseases, the health of animals is affected by climate change through other mechanisms, such as increased heat stress, exposure to contaminants and extreme weather conditions, limited natural resources affecting daily living, and changes in how animals interact with the environment.

 Heat stress experienced by animals is associated with premature death and reduced reproduction and productivity.
 Additionally, heat stress causes metabolic derangements in the body, oxidative stress, and suppresses the endocrine and immune systems, leading to increased susceptibility to diseases.
 Animals' exposure to toxic environmental contaminants can also affect these systems.
 Changes in food webs, melting snow and icecaps, and organic carbon cycling all influence the pollutants in water, soil, air, and plants.
 Specifically, flooding mobilizes contaminants and disperses them onto grazing lands, exposing animals to harmful toxicants.